- Details

 What is an Earth to Sky Course?

-Our workshops provide you with a fantastic opportunity to connect with NASA climate science, scientists, and data and then synthesize this information with cutting edge climate change communication strategies.
+Our workshops provide you with a fantastic opportunity to connect with NASA ocean science, scientists, and data and then synthesize this information with cutting edge science interpretation strategies.

-We ask that you bring your own experience, expertise, and climate story with you.
-What have you done in the past that worked, that didn’t and what opportunities have you taken and missed?
-An Earth to Sky course nurtures the robust sharing of ideas, experiences, and aspirations for climate change communication.
-We invite all of our participants to participate fully in the course and our community of practice.
+We ask that you bring your own experience, expertise, and ocean story with you.
+An Earth to Sky course nurtures the robust sharing of ideas, experiences, and aspirations for science interpretation.
+We invite all of our participants to engage fully in the course and our community of practice.

 Details:

-- This course will be completed over four weeks.
+- This course will be completed over three weeks.

 - Registration is free.